Oliver's Cornwall

 St. Mawes Castle

-After King Henry VIII broke with the Church of Rome in the 1530s, closed down the monasteries and established his own Church of England, he found himself threatened by the Catholic powers in Europe - the Pope was preaching a crusade against him.
+After Henry VIII broke with the Church of Rome in the 1530s and established his own Church of England, he found himself threatened by the Catholic powers in Europe.
 Henry's reaction was to strengthen his coastal defences.
 Predictably he strengthened the Tower of London and Dover Castle with great artillery bastions and built new forts protecting harbours at Deal and Walmer in Kent, Yarmouth on the Isle of Wight and Southsea by Portsmouth.
-All these were to protect London but he was also concerned about his first line of defence, the important western harbours.
-In Cornwall his main concerns were Fowey, which had been providing fighting ships since the time of King Edward I, and Falmouth, Europe's largest natural deep-water harbour.
+All these were to protect London but he was also concerned about his first line of defence, the western harbours.
+In Cornwall his main concerns were Fowey, which had been providing fighting ships since the time of King Edward I, and Falmouth, Europe's largest deep-water harbour.
 At Fowey Henry linked two forts with a protective chain across the estuary.
 At Falmouth, where the estuary is more than a mile wide and chains would have been impossible, he built forts on Pendennis Head and on high ground at St. Mawes; their combined artillery fire-power provided full protection.
 At first glance St. Mawes Castle appears tiny, just a round tower and encircling wall.
 It is only when you get close that you spot the size and the clover leaf of artillery bastions.
-It speaks volumes for the expertise of Henry's engineers that St. Mawes and Pendennis were garrisoned in both world wars.
+It speaks volumes for the expertise of Henry's engineers that St. Mawes and Pendennis were still capable of being garrisoned in both world wars.
 If visiting St. Mawes and Pendennis, why not use the Falmouth-St. Mawes ferry.

 St. Mawes Castle